BarshisLab/barshislab.github.io/_posts/2020-5-27-Porites_mapping_Radice.md

 ----------------------------------------------------------------------------------------------
 ## make adapter list
-be aware of formatting (e.g., extra spaces, extra lines) (in Excel) ideally, list is made as .txt file
+Be aware of formatting (e.g., extra spaces, extra lines) (in Excel) Ideally, list is made as .txt file

 First column with individual .fastq file name (starting with '>'), second column with associated adapter sequence, no header line in file